Capnoides sempervirens

 -

-A western North Carolina native perennial, Rock-harlequin will only produce basal rosette foliage in its first year.
+A basal rosette of blue-green foliage forms in the first year.
 It may overwinter as a rosette and flower in the spring.
-Starting in its second season it will send up many branched stems that will flower.
+Starting in its second season, it will send up many branched stems that will flower.
 Flowering can take place from spring to fall, depending on your location.
 It blooms earliest in the Appalachians and latest in the western states.
+The flowers emerge atop the tall stem.
+They appear in clusters with the pale, pink, tubular blooms dangling from the stem.
+Narrow, seed pods appear after the flowering season has ended.

 - See this plant in the following landscape: